 Join us for an unforgettable tea read, here you will learn the varieties and how it is harvested.
 And How is it processed?

-Matcha green tea: Zen Ritual
+Matcha tea: Zen Ritual

-Matcha green tea has ancient origins in China during the Tang dynasty, when the practice of grinding tea leaves into powder emerged.
+Matcha tea has ancient origins in China during the Tang dynasty, when the practice of grinding tea leaves into powder emerged.
 Buddhist monks brought this method to Japan, and matcha became closely associated with Zen Buddhism in the 12th century.

 It was valued for its ability to promote calm alertness during meditation.
 Matcha's popularity grew beyond the monastic community, reaching the samurai class and eventually the general public.